cpetersen/markitdown/README.md

 # Markitdown

 Markitdown is a Ruby library that converts HTML to Markdown.
 It's powered by Nokogiri.
+It supports:

+ * Ordered and unordered lists
+ * Nested lists
+ * Blockquotes
+ * Lists (and nested list) inside of block quotes
+ * Images
+ * Links

+As well as other tags.

 ## Installation